 '''

 %%% global.ily

-\version "2.23.82"
+\version "2.25.15"

 #(ly:set-option 'point-and-click #f)

 \include "../init/init-defs.ly"

 \include "../init/init-layout.ly"

 \include "../init/init-headers.ly"

 \include "../init/init-paper.ly"

 '''

-5.7.4 Other sources of information
+5.8.4 Other sources of information

 The Internals Reference documentation contains a lot of information about LilyPond, but even more information can be gathered by looking at the internal LilyPond files.
 To explore these, you must first find the directory appropriate to your system.
-The location of this directory depends (a) on whether you obtained LilyPond by downloading a precompiled binary from lilypond.org or whether you installed it from a package manager (i.e. distributed with GNU/Linux, or installed under fink or cygwin) or compiled it from source, and (b) on which operating system it is being used:
+The location of this directory depends on whether you obtained LilyPond by downloading a precompiled binary from lilypond.org or whether you installed it from a package manager (i.e., distributed with GNU/Linux, or installed under MacPorts, Homebrew, Cygwin, Chocolatey, etc.) or compiled it from source.